The near-critical planar FK-Ising model: Introduction

-\begin{phenomenon} In percolation ($q=1$), due to near-critical stability, the near-critical behavior is governed by the number of pivotal points at criticality.
-The near-critical correlation length coincides with the dynamical correlation length. \end{phenomenon}
+The main principle we shall extract from this discussion is that in the case of percolation ($q=1$), due to near-critical stability, the near-critical behavior is governed by the number of pivotal points at criticality.

 To our knowledge, it has been widely believed in the community that basically the same mechanism should hold in the case of random-cluster models.
-Namely, once we understand the geometry of the set of pivotal points at criticality, we may readily deduce information on the near-critical behavior.
-However, this is not the case.
+Namely, once we understand the geometry of the set of pivotal points at criticality, we may readily deduce information on the dynamical and near-critical behavior.
+However, this turns out to be right only for the dynamical behavior, not for the near-critical regime.

 Let us consider the case of the FK-Ising.
 It is shown in \cite{\FKpivotals} that the critical FK-Ising probability $\alpha^{\fk}_4(n)$ for a site to be pivotal behaves like $n^{-35/24+o(1)}$ when $n$ goes to infinity.
 If pivotal points were governing the near-critical regime, the correlation length should satisfy